Team-Compliance/Cadavra/README.md

 (done) Spice up Cadavra's Cord attack to make it a better challenge

-Fix the HP bar not working when Cadavra is in Nibs or Chubs
+(Done) Fix the HP bar not working when Cadavra is in Nibs or Chubs

 When you die to Nibs/Chubs, the death screen should show Cadavra's bestiary icon